awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

       #.
 Rebuild your app after reopening it in the workspace to resolve APIs from new libraries called in your code.
 This is a good practice any time you add import statements.

       #.
-Replace the :code:`return true` statement in :code`didFinishLaunching` with the following code in your AppDelegate to establish a run-time connection with AWS Mobile.
+Replace the :code:`return true` statement in :code:`didFinishLaunching` with the following code in your AppDelegate to establish a run-time connection with AWS Mobile.

          .. code-block:: swift